panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 // use debounce and throttle
 ```

-The problem of this approach is that `lodash.debounce` and `lodash.throttle` have some code in common.
-Because these are independent packages, the common code is going to be duplicated into the final bundle.
-Even having tree shaking is enabled, still the duplication cannot be eliminated.
+`lodash.debounce` and `lodash.throttle` have some code in common.
+Because these are independent packages, the common code is duplicated into the final bundle.
+Even having tree shaking enabled, still the duplication cannot be eliminated.

-Don't use the tiny npm packages for each function when integrating 2 or more functions from the same utility library.
-Specify the entire library as a dependency, then cherry-pick the necessary functions:
+Don't use the tiny npm packages when integrating 2 or more functions from the same utility library.
+Use the entire library as a dependency and cherry-pick the necessary functions to avoid the common code duplication problem:

 ```javascript
 import debounce from 'lodash/debounce';